All Episodes

 He's never been asked about his radical positions on abortion or really challenged the way he should be.

-And the bill that he himself signed that we have gone over in great specificity in detail, or why he thinks the people of Minnesota should pay for free college for illegal immigrants, or why he gives legal driver's licenses to illegal immigrants, or why he would offer gender affirming care without parental consent to to minors to children.
+And the bill that he himself signed that we have gone over in great specificity and detail, or why he thinks the people of Minnesota should pay for free college for illegal immigrants, or why he gives legal driver's licenses to illegal immigrants, or why he would offer gender-affirming care without parental consent to minors, to children.

 Never had to answer any of these questions.

-Now, because of these poll numbers, uh it's forcing her.
+You know, Kamala Harris now, because of these poll numbers, it's forcing her.

 We'll see what Charlemagne does.